Home

 Nine years after its founding, the Synod accepted Lindsborg's Bethany Lutheran Church as a member into its body in 1869, the year of its founding.
 In 1884, the Synod would "adopt" Lindsborg's Bethany Lutheran College, founded in 1881, as its "child."/\ Lindsborg's Bethany Home for the Aged, founded in 1907, was also adopted by the Synod in 1911, the time in which the Home began accepting residents.

-/\ The Augustana Lutheran Synod was the direct parent to these liberal arts' Lutheran colleges in the United States: the 1860 Augustana College in Rock Island, Illinois; the 1862 Gustavus Adolphus College in St. Peter, Minnesota; the 1881 Bethany College in Lindsborg, Kansas; the 1883 Midland University in Fremont, Nebraska; the defunct 1893 Upsala College in East Orange, New Jersey; and the 1959 California Lutheran University in Thousand Oaks, California.
+The Augustana Lutheran Synod was the Christian parent to these Midwest liberal arts' Lutheran colleges in the United States: the 1860 Augustana College in Rock Island, Illinois; the 1862 Gustavus Adolphus College in St. Peter, Minnesota; the 1881 Bethany College in Lindsborg, Kansas; the 1883 Lutheran Academy in Wahoo, Nebraska; and the 1893-1995 Upsala College in East Orange, New Jersey.

 In 1910, the Augustana Synod, celebrating its fiftieth (50) year anniversary, compiled a book titled "The Augustana Synod 1860 - 1910," and in 1911 it compiled another book titled "Minnen från Jubelfasten" loosely translated "Memories from Jubilee."
 (See examples of these books below.)
 These were both published by the Augustana Book Concern in Rock Island, Illinois, home to Augustana College and Theological Seminary located on the shores of the Mississippi River and just west of neighboring Moline, Illinois.